celadevra/Montreal-Protocol/text.md

 # Article 10: Technical assistance

 1\.
-The Parties shall establish a mechanism for the purposes of providing financial and technical co- operation, including the transfer of technologies, to Parties operating under paragraph 1 of Article 5 of this Protocol to enable their compliance with the control measures set out in Articles 2A to 2E of the Protocol.
+The Parties shall establish a mechanism for the purposes of providing financial and technical co- operation, including the transfer of technologies, to Parties operating under paragraph 1 of Article 5 of this Protocol to enable their compliance with the control measures set out in Articles 2A to 2E, and any control measures in Articles 2F to 2H that are decided pursuant to paragraph 1 bis of Article 5 of the Protocol.
 The mechanism, contributions to which shall be additional to other financial transfers to Parties operating under that paragraph, shall meet all agreed incremental costs of such Parties in order to enable their compliance with the control measures of the Protocol.
 An indicative list of the categories of incremental costs shall be decided by the meeting of the Parties.